vickoc911/org.kde.plasma.wavetask/README.md

 It still has many bugs, but it more or less works.
 It's based on the default task manager of KDE 6.5.

 How to install:
+- First install the panel layout, which you can download from: https://github.com/vickoc911/org.kde.desktop.PanelZoom
 - Download the code
 - Unzip and rename the folder to org.kde.plasma.wavetask
 - Copy the org.kde.plasma.wavetask folder to /home/victor/.local/share/plasma/plasmoids/